Liumingxun/iconfontail/README.md

-# IconFontail
+# Iconfontail

-IconFontail is a powerful and easy-to-use tool for managing and using icon fonts with tailwindcss in your web projects.
+Iconfontail is a powerful and easy-to-use tool for managing and using icon fonts with tailwindcss in your web projects.

 ## Features